surbhibawaria/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of the analysis
 As a data analyst for PyBer, a Python based ride-sharing app company, my first assigment was to perform an exploratory analysis on data in some very large csv files.
-To create several types of visualization to tell a compelling story about data.
-To write Python scripts using Panda's libraries, the jupyter notebook, and matplotlib to create a variety of charts that showcase the relationship between the type of city, the number of drivers and riders.
+Also, to create several types of visualization to tell a compelling story about data, and to write Python scripts using Panda's libraries, the jupyter notebook, and matplotlib to create a variety of charts that showcase the relationship between the type of city, the number of drivers and riders.

 Later, V. Isualize, a co-founder of PyBer has given a brand-new assignment.
 To create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, to create a multiple-line graph that shows the total weekly fares for each city type.